DaveMcMartin/TiPDF/readme.md

 ```javascript
 var pdfGenerator = require('net.davidmartins.tipdf').createPDF();
 ```
-6. The next time the app is launched or built, PDF Generator should be included with the application.
+6. The next time the app is launched or built, Ti PDF should be included with the application.

 ## Prerequisites